 1- Patient Education

 Before you opt for surgery, your bariatric surgeon wants to know that you understand the risks, benefits, and complications that can occur with gastric sleeve.
 In most cases, you will be invited to an educational seminar.
-In this seminar, you will be presented with videos and other informative materials.
-Knowing more about the sleeve gastrectomy weight loss procedure makes you an informed patient and allows you to determine if the stomach surgery is truly right for you.
+You will be presented with videos and other informative materials in this seminar.
+Knowing more about the sleeve gastrectomy weight loss procedure makes you an informed patient and allows you to determine if the stomach surgery is right for you.

 2- Behavioral Modification Class

-Your bariatric surgeon may recommend classes to help you eat better and live a healthier lifestyle.
+Your bariatric surgeon may recommend classes to help you eat better and live healthier.
 These classes teach you what habits are most conducive to lifelong weight loss.
 You’ll learn about nutrition and how to make better food choices.

 These classes can also help you identify the foods you may need to drop since gastric sleeve surgery means you sometimes can’t have certain foods or drinks.
 For instance, you should consider quitting drinking alcohol following surgery because of the complications that can arise in gastric sleeve patients.